If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

-An intriguing study published in the July issue of the Cell Reports discovered that protein intake at breakfast induced a greater increase in muscle growth (i.e. hypertrophy) when compared to consuming protein at dinner.
-This is a nutrition concept called ‘chrononutrition,’ meaning when you eat is as important as what you eat.
+An intriguing study published in Cell Reports discovered that protein intake at breakfast induced a greater increase in muscle growth (i.e., hypertrophy) when compared to consuming protein at dinner.
+This is a nutrition concept called “chrononutrition,” meaning when you eat is as important as what you eat.

 Research findings like these will hopefully spur on a modification in current dietary patterns among Americans who traditionally consume low amounts of protein at breakfast and much more at dinner.
-To maximize muscle tissue anabolism, it appears best to consume breakfast protein at a target intake of 0.4 g/kg/bw.
+To maximize muscle tissue anabolism, research is showing that it is to consume breakfast protein at a target intake of 0.4 g/kg/body weight.
 So for a 120-pound female athlete that would be about 22 grams of protein for breakfast and 31 grams for a 170-pound male.
-A level that many people struggle to attain in a world of morning cereal, toast and fruit.
+Those are levels that many people struggle to attain in a world of morning cereal, toast and fruit.

 Here are some meal ideas for putting a little more muscle into your breakfast – and no, eggs aren’t your only option for getting protein into your morning meal.